List of Saskatchewan municipal roads (600–699): SK 639

 Highway 639 runs from Highway 15 near Hafford to Highway 39 near Gull Lake.
 Highway 639 passes near the community of Simmie and through the ghost town of Bryant.
 It is about 55 km long.

 SK 640

 Highway 640 runs from south to north beginning at Highway 364 near Edenwold and ending at Highway 349 in the Rural Municipality of Barrier Valley No. 397 between Archerwill and Naicam.
-Highway 640 intersects with Highway 16 near Wynyard.
+Highway 640 intersects with Highway 16 near Wynyard and provides access to Wynyard Regional Park.
 It is about 220 km long.

 SK 641

 Highway 641 runs from Highway 39 near Rouleau north to Highway 15 at Semans.
 The highway intersects the Trans-Canada Highway south of Pense and east of Belle Plaine, Highway 20 at Lumsden, and Highway 22 at Earl Grey.
 It is about 153.3 km long.

 SK 642

 Highway 642 is a runs from Highway 1 near Belle Plaine to Highway 11 near Bethune.
 Highway 642 also passes near Stony Beach.
 It is about 37 km long.